corda/corda/docs/source/deploying-a-node.rst

 4. Make the following changes to ``C:\Corda\node.conf``:

-   *  Change the ``p2pAddress`` and ``rpcAddress`` values to start with your server's hostname or external IP address
+   *  Change the ``p2pAddress`` and ``rpcAddress`` values to start with your server's hostname or external IP address.
+      This is the address other nodes or RPC interfaces will use to communicate with your node
-   *  Change the ports if necessary
+   *  Change the ports if necessary, for example if you are running multiple nodes on one server (see below)
-   *  Enter an email address which will be used as a technical administrative contact
+   *  Enter an email address which will be used as an administrative contact during the registration process.
+This is only visible to the permissioning service
-   *  Enter your node's desired legal name
+   *  Enter your node's desired legal name.
+This will be used during the issuance of your certificate and should rarely change as it should represent the legal identity of your node

       * Organization (``O=``) should be a unique and meaningful identifier (e.g. Bank of Breakfast Tea)
       * Location (``L=``) is your nearest city